 Earlier in the day, the Queen’s annual Commonwealth Day address was released by Buckingham Palace.

 In the speech, Queen Elizabeth spoke of the way today’s technology allows members of the Commonwealth to connect with each other – “to see, hear and enter into the experience of people in communities and circumstances far removed from our own.”
 She also encouraged the members of the Commonwealth to “share and strengthen” the citizenship of the Commonwealth.

 Commonwealth Day began as Empire Day in 1898, implemented in Canadian schools.
 It moved to the United Kingdom in 1904, with local fireworks and bonfires.
 It became Commonwealth Day in 1958 to signify the new era following post-colonial times.Filed under British Royals

-Tagged British Commonwealth, Commonwealth Day, Culture, Elizabeth II, Fashion, The Countess of Wessex, The Duchess of Cornwall, The Duke of Edinburgh, The Duke of Gloucester, The Prince of Wales.
+Tagged Commonwealth Day, Commonwealth of Nations, Culture, Elizabeth II, Fashion, The Countess of Wessex, The Duchess of Cornwall, The Duke of Edinburgh, The Duke of Gloucester, The Prince of Wales.